AsoStrife/Leveraging-Cognitive-Computation-Text-Extraction-Tools-to-Detect-Emotions-from-Facial-Expressions/readme.md

 # Live Demo

-Our live demo is accessible at: http://are2.andreacorriga.com
+Our live demo is not accessible anymore.